flutter/website/tutorials/layout/index.md

 <div class="row"> <div class="col-md-6" markdown="1">

-This layout consists of a column of two rows, each with 2 images.
+This layout consists of a column of two rows, each containing 2 images.
 Each image uses a Container to add a rounded grey border and margins.
-The Column uses a Container to change the background to a more translucent grey.
+The Column, which contains the rows of images, uses a Container to change the background color to a more translucent grey.

 </div> <div class="col-md-6" markdown="1">